gnieboer/tsp-redesign/pages/in-service-withdrawal-basics/in-service-withdrawal-types-and-terms.md

 - You must pay 20% federal income tax on the taxable portion of your age-based withdrawal unless unless you’re able to transfer or roll it over to an IRA or an eligible employer plan.

-The tax notice [Important Tax Information About Payments From Your TSP Account](/publications/tsp-536.pdf)  provides more information about the tax rules affecting age-based withdrawals..
+The tax notice [Important Tax Information About Payments From Your TSP Account](/publications/tsp-536.pdf)  provides more information about the tax rules affecting age-based withdrawals.